kaol/heist-tutorial/tutorial.md

 This might remind you of Template Haskell, though Heist doesn't make use of that for this.
-What it does is to compile (as in, transform, not as in "invoke GHC") all the templates at load time to actions of `RuntimeSplice` type.
+What it does is to compile (as in, transform, not as in "invoke GHC") all the templates at load time to actions of `RuntimeSplice` type and chunks of static content.
 It's not type safety per se, but it still allows for writing for checks for templates that trigger at program startup time instead of having them as run time errors.

 Another point is that moving logic to load time makes compiled Heist perform faster than interpreted Heist, which only has runtime to